CSTR-Edinburgh/merlin/README.md

 pip install -r requirements.txt
 ```

-For detailed instructions, to build the toolkit: see [`INSTALL`](https://github.com/CSTR-Edinburgh/merlin/blob/master/INSTALL.md).
+For detailed instructions, to build the toolkit: see [`INSTALL`](https://github.com/CSTR-Edinburgh/merlin/blob/master/INSTALL.md) or [CSTR blog post](https://cstr-edinburgh.github.io/install-merlin/).
-These instructions are valid for UNIX
-systems including various flavors of Linux;
+These instructions are valid for UNIX systems including various flavors of Linux;

 Getting started with Merlin